Building is a key aspect in Minecraft and has always been one of the reasons players come back to the game time and time again.

 If you want a regular chair, you can place Signs or Trap Doors to the sides of a single Stair to give your chair armrests.

-You can also make a fancy chair using either a Stair or Slab of your chosen material, adding the armrests and then behind it place a Door to give it a tall backrest.
+You can also make a fancy chair using either a Stair or Slab of your chosen material, adding the armrests and then place a Door behind it to give it a tall backrest.

 This is great for fancy chairs in large dining rooms.